noetl/noetl/documentation/docs/reference/save_result.md

+---
+sidebar_position: 2
+title: Save & Sink Reference
+description: Guide to persisting step results with sink blocks, template context, and credential management
+---

+# Save & Sink Reference

-Goal: provide a clear, robust way to reference step/playbook results and persist them to external systems in a consistent way (works with loops and nested playbooks, and integrates credentials securely).
+This guide provides a clear, robust way to reference step/playbook results and persist them to external systems in a consistent way (works with loops and nested playbooks, and integrates credentials securely).

 This spec defines:
 - Canonical result model and references